softprops/tugboat/README.md

 CERT_PATH   | the base path of were docker tls key.pem, cert.pem, and ca.pem files will be resolved TLS_VERIFY  | any non empty string is considered truthy

-_note_: the unix domain socket interface is not yet supported but is planned for the future

-You can discover this for yourself by typing the following in your terminal
+You can discover the values for these yourself by typing the following in your terminal

 ```bash
 $ echo $DOCKER_HOST